maganoegi/PyTerm/README.md

 ```
 Another file, __.platonovrc__, imitates the function of __.bashrc__.
 It is generated upon first execution of the script, and contains _aliases_ in a __json__ format.

+The general idea is: a line is decomposed into "words".
+These words then are parsed one by one, checking whether they are a valid command.
+If "flags" are possible, the "words" that follow are checked as well, in order to include them into the expression.
+If at any point an error is encountered, __stderr__ is written to and the program stops - not without displaying what the error is!
+If a command is run successfully, the output is written to the __stdout__.

+Once a line has been processed without fail and the resulting __stdout__ is printed onto the terminal (provided it's not empty).

 # Commands
 Here is a list of commands that my shell supports, as well as a short description and possible configurations. __Note: since this is not a fully implemented shell!
 It has its limitations.__